-- Ciaphas Cain's augmetic fingers have given him the upper hand (ha ha) at least once in regards to this trope.
+- Ciaphas Cain's augmetic fingers have given him the upper hand (ha ha) in regards to this trope.
 This has become something of a running gag, since genuinely stronger characters keep trying to intimidate him this way only to be surprised by him effortlessly winning.

 - In the Harry Potter books, the Slytherin quidditch team captain tends to do this when he shakes hands with the Gryffindor captain at the beginning of a match.
 In the first few books, Oliver Wood was able to give as good as he got, but Angelina and Harry (during their respective stints as captain in the later books) had to keep themselves from wincing.

 - Skip Tyler, Jack Ryan's good friend, was described as giving overly powerful handshakes of the Does Not Know His Own Strength variety.